home | section main page

 \begin{align*} f: \mathbb{N}\rightarrow\mathbb{N}\ s.t. \\ f(0) = 1 \\ f(n) = nf(n - 1) \end{align*}

-in other words, we want a function defined over natural numbers that is one when the input is zero, and otherwise multiplies the input with a copy of itself, only the input is one less.
-Let's try evaluating this function at \(x = 3\).
+in other words, we want a defined over natural numbers that is one when the input is zero, and otherwise multiplies the input with a copy of itself, only the input is one less.
+Let's try evaluating this at \(x = 3\).

 \begin{align*} f(3) = 3f(3 - 1) = 3f(2) \\ f(2) = 2f(1) \\ f(1) = 1f(0) \\ f(0) = 1 \end{align*}